 Banks charge a one-time setup fee for direct payroll deposits, ranging from $50 to $149, depending on your business size and relationship with the bank.
 Once the direct deposit account has been set up, some banks will charge a monthly account maintenance fee.
 Other banks will charge a transaction fee every time an employee makes a deposit or accesses their bank account.
 This fee depends on the bank and the number of employees you have.

 Payroll service providers also charge monthly fees, which range from $20 to $100 per payroll check.
-Payroll services may offer a low introductory rate for the first six months, but you should be aware that these fees will increase after the free trial period has ended.
+Atlanta payroll services may offer a low introductory rate for the first six months, but you should be aware that these fees will increase after the free trial period has ended.
 To avoid these hidden fees, it’s wise to get a free direct deposit service.
 Typically, payroll services will check your bank account automatically during the setup process.

 Payroll direct deposit is a paperless way to distribute paychecks.
 Employers can electronically transfer funds from employees’ bank accounts to their accounts, eliminating the need for employees to accept cash or sign a check.
 Instead, the payment process goes through the Automated Clearing House, which facilitates transactions between financial institutions.
 Using direct payroll deposits also reduces the amount of paperwork involved in payroll.

 While banks usually do not charge ongoing monthly fees for direct deposit, some do.
 Depending on the size of your business, the type of agreement you have with your bank, and the type of direct deposit agreement you have signed, you may have to pay a one-time setup fee of $50 to $149.
 After that, other transaction fees vary from bank to bank.
 These fees may be assessed once a pay period or every time an employee deposits money into their bank account.